SCOTCAT.COM

 Relevant Information:

 The species pictured has a slightly different colouration from the original description and may only be a variant of L. gibbosa or a new species from this genus.
 Aquarium Care: Needs to be kept in an aquarium with a high oxygen content for their requirements due to them coming from swift currents where they sit upon rounded stones.
 Keep at lower temperatures as high values can be a death sentence to this species.
 No information on diet was available.
+Etymology: The specific name gibbosa: Latin for humpbacked, referring to its projecting nape.
 Remarks: For more information on this family read more from Evers & Seidel 2005 as listed in Reference.

 Common Name: